bparanj/hivegrid.dev/README.md

 ## Terraform Provisioning

-The Terraform templates provisions an EC2 instance with the following configuration:
+The Terraform template uses the custom AMI created by Packer to provision an EC2 instance with the following configuration:

 - Instance Type
 - Region
 - etc

+### Prerequisites

+- AWS account
+- IAM role with proper policy for EC2, S3 and AWS secrets manager

+The PEM file is stored in AWS secrets manager so that you can SSH into your EC2 instance.

+## Deployment

+You can use Capistrano to deploy your Rails 7.1 app to the provisioned server

 ## Testing